diatmpravin/gagan/README.md

 Gagan is a Golang package that provides a REST client for the Cloud Foundry REST API.

+## Sample application

+We are developing a open source dashboard Aakash for cloudfoudry by using this REST API.

+## Development tools

+This package was created using Golang and Redis.

 ## Changes

 Change the existing Target and AuthorizationEndpoint